 Are you retired but want to continue learning?
 What about starting one of our Spanish online courses for mature age students?

 Science has shown that studying and practicing a new language at a mature age helps to prevent the symptoms of degenerative neurological diseases such as Alzheimer’s.
-In our individual Spanish online lessons for Seniors we pay special attention to the pace of the classes to promote a relaxed and enjoyable learning environment, yet highly effective.
+In our individual online lessons for adults we pay special attention to the pace of the classes to promote a relaxed and enjoyable learning environment, yet highly effective.

 Spanish Online Courses for Mature Students

 Our quality of life has improved a lot in recent decades.
 It is increasingly common to see people who retire at an early age, around 60 years old, in good physical and mental condition, with time on their hands to do hobbies and enjoy life with family and friends.

 Traveling, cooking, reading, Pilates, getting involved in community activities like doing theater, volunteering… and of course, spending more time with family and friends are some examples of activities that are enjoyed at an older age.

 But what about learning a new language?
 Do you think it ‘s too late for it?
 Do you think that you will not be able to keep up with the classes?
 Do you think it will be boring to learn grammar, vocabulary,…?
 In this article, we are going to debunk some of the myths of learning a new language at a mature age.